Time evolution of a thin black ring via Hawking radiation: Evolution by Evaporation

-In principle, this equation can be solved at least numerically once $H(a_*)$ and $F(a_*)$ are generated.
-Then, from Eqs.~\eqref{time evolution of M} and \eqref{time evolution of a}, the time evolution of $M(t)$ is formally given as
+In principle, this equation can be solved at least numerically to yield $a_\ast(t)$ once $H(a_*)$ and $F(a_*)$ are specified.
+Then, from Eqs.~\eqref{time evolution of M} and \eqref{time evolution of a}, the time evolution of $M(t)$ is formally given by

 We point out that the behavior of $H(a_*)$ is crucial for the evolution of $a_*$.
 This function is analogous to $h(a_*)$ of Ref.~\cite{Chambers:1997ai} where evolution of a four-dimensional Kerr black hole was investigated: The value of $a_*$ increases (decreases) if $H(a_*)$ is negative (positive).
 If $H(a_*)$ crosses zero from negative to positive at some value $a_* = a_*^{(c)}$ similarly to Fig.~3 of Ref.~\cite{Chambers:1997ai}, the black ring inevitably evolves to the state with $a_*^{(c)}$.
-Therefore, numerical calculation of $H(a_*)$ is very interesting and we are planning to study this issue.
-In the next subsection, as the first step, we study what happens in the case of an Emparan-Reall black ring.
+Therefore, numerical calculation of $H(a_*)$ is very interesting, but is left for future work.
+In the present paper, we only study what happens in the case of an Emparan-Reall black ring.